mstksg/inCode/copy/entries/machines-3.md

 *   Apply it to the real world and your real world problems!

-*   Well, a bit of self-promotion, my upcoming library [auto][] is basically supposed to be almost all of these concepts implemented as a finely tuned and optimized performant library, attached with semantic tools for working with real-world problems with these concepts of local statefulness, composition, and declarative style.
+*   Well, a bit of self-promotion, my upcoming library [auto][] is basically supposed to be almost all of these concepts (except for implicit on/off behavior) implemented as a finely tuned and optimized performant library, attached with semantic tools for working with real-world problems with these concepts of local statefulness, composition, and declarative style.
     You can really apply what you learned here to start building projects right away!

     Well, sorta.
 Unfortunately, as of Feburary 2015, it is not yet ready for real usage, and the API is still being finalized.
 But now that this post